-n + Positive node n- Negative node dcvalue Value of source for dc ope erating point analysis magnitude AC magnitude for AC swe eep analysis. phase phase for AC sweep analy vsis transient_spec Specification for time vary ying source.
-Can be one of following: Pulse see "Pulse Source" on page 113 Piece wise linear see "Piece-Wise Linear Source" on page 115 Sine see "Sinusoidal Source" on page 116 Exponential see "Exponential Source" on page 117 Single frequency FM see "Single Frequency FM" on page 118 Extended PWL Source see "Extended PWL Source" on page 118 n+ Anode n- Cathode model_name Name of model defined in a .MODEL statement.
+n + Positive node n- Negative node dcvalue Value of source for dc ope erating point analysis magnitude AC magnitude for AC sw eep analysis. phase phase for AC sweep analy vsis transient_spec Specification for time vary ying source.
+Can be one of following: Pulse see "Pulse Source" on page 115 Piece wise linear see "Piece-Wise Linear Source" on page 116 Sine see "Sinusoidal Source" on page 118 Exponential see "Exponential Source" on page 119 Single frequency FM see "Single Frequency FM" on page 120 Extended PWL Source see "Extended PWL Source" on page 120 n+ Anode n- Cathode model_name Name of model defined in a .MODEL statement.
 Must begin with a letter but can contain any character except whitespace and '.'. area Area multiplying factor.
 Area scales up the device.
 E.g. an area of 3 would make the device behave like 3 diodes in parallel.
 Default is 1.
 OFF Instructs simulator to calculate operating point analysis with device initially off.
 This is used in latching circuits such as thyristors and bistables to induce a particular state.
-See ".OP" on page 220 for more details. vd Initial condition for diode voltage.
+See ".OP" on page 222 for more details. vd Initial condition for diode voltage.
 This only has an effect if the UIC parameter is specified on the .TRAN statement. local_temp Local temperature.
 Overrides specification in .OPTIONS or .TEMP statements. periphery Level 3 only.
 Junction periphery used for calculating sidewall effects. length Level 3 only.
 Used to calculate area.
 See below. width Level 3 only.
 Used to calculate area.
-See below.
+See below. mult Device multiplier.
+Equivalent to putting mult devices in parallel. dtemp Differential temperature.
+Similar to local_temp but is specified relative to circuit temperature.
+If both TEMP and DTEMP are specified, TEMP takes precedence.